Idolatry is a horrible, dangerous thing.

 The symptoms of Fear Idolatry are pretty easy to spot.

-When you’re not sure that God is there or that He’ll really come through, you start to spend most of your time defending Him in absentia.
+When you’re not sure that God is there or that God will really come through, you start to spend most of your time defending that God in absentia.
 You become a self-appointed Crusader of Truth, whose mission is to do the holy work of policing the world (just in case God can’t or won’t).

 You spend a lot of time calling out evil, forecasting disaster, and predicting damnation.